Amendment C145 to the Mitchell Planning Scheme

 Therefore, the current ICP amendment will not further consider the merits nor strategic need for each infrastructure item as this was resolved through the Precinct Structure Plan process.
 Instead, the purpose of Amendment C145 is to provide detail on the costings and specification of each of the required infrastructure items.

-Due to COVID-19 and the associated physical distancing requirements, a Directions Hearing for Mitchell Planning Scheme Amendment C145mith was held by video conference on 31 July 2020.
+The Hearing for Mitchell Planning Scheme Amendment C145mith was held on Monday 23 November 2020.

 When land is developed for urban purposes, new or upgraded essential infrastructure is needed to support the new development and its future communities.
 Infrastructure contributions are provided by developers to help fund essential infrastructure for new communities when they develop their land.